symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

   keys.
 * ``FieldPresenceEnhancer``: If a field is present in the route match, sets an other field to a specified value if that field is not set yet.
+* ``ContentRepositoryEnhancer``: If the source field is present in the route match, sets target field to the сontent returned by the ``ContentRepositoryInterface`` with value of the source field, if target field is not yet set.

 You can also create your own route enhancer by creating a class which implements ``Symfony\Cmf\Component\Routing\Enhancer\RouteEnhancerInterface``.